-Interfacing applications with Telco network is not as simple as it appears to be.
-One might think that 3GPP standards define all necessary specifications and all an implementation needs to do is carefully comply to provide a straightforward interface.
+Interfacing applications with the Telco network is not as simple as it appears to be.
+For example, one might think that 3GPP standards define all necessary specifications, and that all an implementation needs to do is to carefully comply with published standards to provide a usable interface.
 Unfortunately, this is not the case.

 There are no identical telco networks.
 Each operator has its own network design and deployment considerations.
-System integration is a lengthy process full of details not specified in 3GPP standards.
+System integration is a lengthy process, full of details not specified in 3GPP standards.
 It's a complex domain in which not all edge service vendors may want to invest.
 In addition, telco networks must evolve with new 3GPP releases.
 Adapting and updating products to evolving standards takes substantial work.